Durian Fruit - Nutrients, Health Benefits, Uses And More

 The flesh of the durian fruit is high in sugar content mainly as sucrose and fructose.
 It also contains excellent amounts of vitamin C, thiamine, riboflavin, pyridoxine and the essential amino acid tryptophan.

-Durian is rich in fiber and contains good amounts of the minerals manganese, magnesium, copper and iron.
+Durian is rich in fibre and contains good amounts of the minerals manganese, magnesium, copper and iron.

 Durian fruit also contains good amounts of beneficial fats but is free of cholesterol and saturated fats.
 It is also high in energy.